Call 020 8979 9684

 • Additional property

-Of these four methods of capital repayment for an interest only mortgage, only additional property is practical for most applicants.
+Of these four methods of capital repayment for an interest-only mortgage, only additional property is practical for most applicants.
 Many lenders expect investment products such as ISA’s to already be valued at a sufficient amount to cover the mortgage capital.

-Repaying capital with sale of mortgage property
+Repaying capital with the sale of mortgage property

 This does work for many buyers, or remortgages and each case is considered on its own merits.